Rosary Cathedral (Toledo, Ohio): Chancel

-The main altar is carved from black Marquina Florido marble, imported from Spain, and, before the renovation, was covered with an oak baldachin supported by marble columns.
-The pulpit is carved from white oak by German artisan August Schmidt.
-Around the apse are statues of the eight authors of the New Testament.
+The main altar is carved from black Marquina Florido marble, imported from Spain.
+Before the renocation in the 2002, the altar was covered with an oak baldachin supported by marble columns.
+The pulpit was carved from white oak by the German artisan August Schmidt.
+Statues of the eight authors of the New Testament of the Bible line the apse.
 Each statue stands under a carved flèche.